PrakasRavichandran/dairy-blog/_posts/2013-09-16-lessons-from-a-life-well-lived-my-beloved-grandma's-legacy.md

 ### Early Lessons in Hard Work

 As I look back on my life, I am reminded of the invaluable lessons my grandma imparted to me.
 From an early age, she instilled in me the value of hard work.
-In her mid-70s, she continues to toil in our farm, a testament to her indomitable spirit.
+In her mid-70s, she continues to toil on our farm, a testament to her indomitable spirit.
 She never adorned herself in expensive clothes or jewelry; instead, she saved every penny for her grandsons.

 ### A Humble Life